hgao12345/DLFea4AMPGen/README.md

 ## Installation
 ### Huawei Atlas Server (Linux, with Huawei Ascend 910 NPU)
 [![](https://img.shields.io/badge/Environment-Docker>=18.03-yellow.svg??style=flat-square)](https://www.docker.com/) <br>
 The model construction process uses the MindSpore framework.
-Installation guide for installing Ascend MindSpore on different hardware platforms can be found at: https://www.mindspore.cn/install/.<br>Here, we recommend to use Docker, an open source application container engine that allows developers to package their applications, as well as dependency packages, into a lightweight, portable container.<br> By using Docker, rapid deployment of MindSpore can be achieved and isolated from the system environment.
+Installation guide for installing Ascend MindSpore on different hardware platforms can be found at: https://www.mindspore.cn/install/.<br>Here, we recommend to use Docker, an open source application container engine that allows developers to package their applications, as well as dependency packages, into a lightweight, portable container.<br> By using Docker, rapid deployment of MindSpore can be achieved and isolated from the system environment.<br><br>

 ## Finetune Task
-The overall architecture of the model is shown in the figure below：<br>
+The overall architecture of the model is shown in the figure below：<br><br>
 ![./images/structure.png](https://github.com/hgao12345/DLFea4AMPGen/blob/main/Images/structure.png)

-[The pre-trained model](https://zenodo.org/records/12747829) was published in our previous study, and it was trained using publicly available unlabeled pure sequence protein sequences from UniProt. <br>Therefore, the pre-trained model can be directly fine-tuned using the target dataset to construct the desired prediction model.  <br>Here, the fine-tuned framework for classification was used to construct different bioactive models. <br><br>
+[The pre-trained model](https://zenodo.org/records/12747829) was published in our previous study, and it was trained using publicly available unlabeled pure sequence protein sequences from UniProt. <br><br>
+Therefore, the pre-trained model can be directly fine-tuned using the target dataset to construct the desired prediction model.
+<br><br>Here, the fine-tuned framework for classification was used to construct different bioactive models. <br>
 **Fine-tuned models currently available:**
 | model	| function |
 | :--: 	| :--: |